USC welcomes back Reggie Bush after 10-year NCAA ban

 Bush remains one of the most popular players in USC history.
 No Trojans player has worn Bush’s No. 5 since he left.

+“He was the reason why a lot of players joined USC,” said Rams receiver Robert Woods, who played for the Trojans from 2010-12.
+“He’s a part of the USC tradition.
+Greatest USC football player, in my opinion.
+He needs a statue, too.”

-He was drafted second overall by the New Orleans Saints in 2006 and was well into his NFL career when the NCAA finally concluded a five-year investigation of USC football.
+Bush was drafted second overall by the New Orleans Saints in 2006 and was well into his NFL career when the NCAA finally concluded a five-year investigation of USC football.

 The NCAA determined Bush received gifts and cash from a marketing agent who had hoped to represent him when he became a pro.